 Why Central Bank Money Matters?

-Central bank money is the only ‘safe money and a risk-free means of payment to households, businesses and the wider financial system’ (Bank of England), the sole ‘ultimate safe asset, base money’ (ECB), and the unique safe form of money ‘with no chance of default, and [is] important in daily payment and settlement’ (Bank of Japan).
+Central bank money is the only ‘safe money and a risk-free means of payment to households, businesses and the wider financial system’ (Bank of England), the sole ‘ultimate safe asset, base money’ (ECB), and the unique safe form of money, with no chance of default, and [is] important in daily payment and settlement’ (Bank of Japan).
 ‘Central bank money is issued by, and forms a claim on, the central bank, that is ultimately the central government’ (Sveriges Riksbank).

 Central bank money, or base money, is comprised of cash – mainly banknotes – and non-cash deposits, or reserves.
 The public don’t have access to bank deposits, while banks can make use of all the forms of this safe money.
 But the emerging cashless society will mean members of the public soon won’t be able to access even cash.
-Many shops and restaurants in New York have stopped taking US dollar banknotes; those in London are rejecting British pounds; and in Stockholm almost nobody accepts Swedish krona notes.
-So, it turns out, merchants and their payment policies dictate whether banknotes and coins of a country’s currency will be accepted.
+If the public’s access to it is cut, central bank money would lose its risk-free status, and reserves would remain private bank money.
+There would only be private money.

 Obviously, technologically superior payment methods have been irrevocably squeezing out traditional banknotes.
 Most consumers and merchants understandably prefer to use these means of payment due to their convenience.
 The crucial issue is that the disappearance of banknotes will mean the end of risk-free money for the public, the only money with stable nominal value.
 Without banknotes, £10 will not always be £10, €10 will not remain €10, and $10 will not stay $10.
-If they disappear, so does the genetic code of money, something that corporate issuers cannot replicate.
+If they disappear, so does the genetic code of money, something that corporate issuers cannot replicate

 Stable prices of goods, services, and real and financial assets are unthinkable without nominally stable money.
 Losing cash would mean losing the unit of account – the nominal anchor of both the economy and society.
 Unless a majority of people support banknotes, they will inevitably disappear due to the negative network effect.